-It deals with the undergoing radical transformations that the urban and the rural spaces are experimenting in the post-digital times; these transformations are the result of the tensions between the computational and the physical domains.
-But, how are both cityscapes and landscapes being affected by these changes?
-What can technology do to keep the equation urban-rural balanced?
+This track deals with the ongoing radical transformations that the urban and the rural spaces are experiencing in the post-digital times.
+Transformations that are the result of the tensions between the computational and the physical domains, that affect both cityscapes and landscapes.
+The track seeks to examine the role of technology in the urban-rural balance.
 How can we reinforce connections between rural and urban spaces?
-How are we using the information we are now extracting in both of those spaces?
-How the design in different scales benefit from the technologies to observe, perceive and build the territory?
-If by 2050, two-thirds of the world population will live in cities, what is going to happen to rural environments?
+How can information extracted from these spaces be used?
+How can design at different scales benefit from technology to observe, perceive and build the territory?
+If by 2050, two-thirds of the world population will live in cities, how will this impact rural environments?

 Santiago de Francisco

-One of the dominant design narratives since the mid nineteenth century has to do with its centrality in fostering consumerism.
-However, it was also by the second half of the same century that behavioral researchers started thinking about alternatives to market economies and the emergence of new ecologies.
-Contemporary design is still looking for different ways to establish a more responsible, but also longest and healthiest relationship with the environment and its context.
-From consumption and individualism design has transcended to promote a strong consciousness on scarcity of resources and environmentally mindful local communities.
+One of the dominant design narratives since the mid-nineteenth century has to do with its centrality in fostering consumerism.
+However, in the second half of the same century, behavioural researchers started thinking about alternatives to market economies and the emergence of new ecologies.
+Contemporary design is still looking for different ways to establish a more responsible, long-term and healthy relationship with the environment and its context.
+From consumption and individualism, the design has transcended to promote a strong consciousness on the scarcity of resources and the importance of environmentally mindful local communities.
 Is it possible for designers to learn and design along with small communities?
-Can social sciences and design together work in providing not finished products but ways of thinking and methodologies to empower communities?
-Can design reach a wider a scope out of the frame of market-driven economies?
-Can design methodologies help tackling wicked problems?
+Can social sciences and design work together in providing ways of thinking and methodologies to empower communities instead of finished products?
+Can design reach beyond the framework of market-driven economies?
+Can design methodologies help tackle wicked problems?